patriciogonzalezvivo/thebookofshaders/12/README.md

 ### Tiling and iterating

 You probably notice that ```for``` loops and *arrays* are not so friendly in GLSL.
-Loops don't accept dynamic limits on their condition.
+Like we said before loops don't accept dynamic limits on their condition.
 Also iterating through a lot of instances reduce the performance of your shader significantly.
-So...
-We need to find another strategy.
+That means we can't use this as is, for big amounts on points.
+We need to find another strategy, one that takes advantage of the parallel processing archeture of the GPU.

 ![](cell-01.png)

 One way to approach this problem is to divide the space in tiles.
 Not every pixel need to check every single points, right?
-They just need to check the points that are close to them.
-That's the main idea of [Steven Worley's paper](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
+Given the fact that each pixel runs in his own thread, we can subdivide the space in a cells, each one with an unique point to watch.
+Also, to avoid aberrations on the edges on the cells we need to check for the distances to the points on the neightbor cells.
+That's the main brillant idea of [Steven Worley's paper](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
+At the end each pixel just need to check only nine position, their own point and the 8 of the cells arround.
 We already subdivide the space into cells in the chapters about: [patterns](../09/), [random](../10/) and [noise](../11/).
 Hopefully by now you are familiarize with this technique.

 ```glsl
     // Scale